Post

 In a world without artificial sweeteners, a taste of something sweet preps the brain and the gut for digestion of incoming calories.
 When the calories don't show, as happens with artificial sweeteners, those body responses don't fire the way they should.
 Insulin doesn't increase; hormones that increase the feeling of fullness and satisfaction aren't triggered; and the brain doesn't get a feeling of reward from the dopamine that sugars release.

-After a while it's like the mouth keeps crying wolf, and the brain and gut stop listening.
+After a while, it's like the mouth keeps crying wolf, and the brain and gut stop listening.
 As a result, when real sugar and real calories come along, the body doesn't respond to them as strongly as it normally might.
 Calories don't end up making you feel as full as they should.
 They aren't as rewarding.
 So you don't get the signals that might stop you from eating when you should.

-Artificial sweeteners may also facilitate something called cognitive distortions.
+Artificial sweeteners may also facilitate cognitive distortions.
 That is, they allow us to trick ourselves into thinking we can eat more calories than we really should.
 Saving calories with a diet soda now means a slab of chocolate cake is OK later.

-Lastly artificial sweeteners, because they are sweet, encourage sugar craving and sugar dependence.
+Lastly, artificial sweeteners, because they are sweet, encourage sugar craving and sugar dependence.
 This results in either more sugar being consumed in the diet or a higher intake of sugar substitutes, which will increase the previously mentioned physiological changes causing a vicious cycle.
 Unsweetening the world’s diet may be the key to reversing the obesity epidemic.

-Here is an example of a meal plan that can help you reduce your sugar intake the healthy way.
+Here is an example of a meal plan that can help you reduce your sugar intake the healthy way:

 Breakfast: